Best Type of Parenting for You

 Lots of people agree that firm parenting is great parenting.
 When your youngster recognizes their limits, they might be far better able to concentrate on their accomplishments.

 Authoritative parenting has its share of downsides.
-According to a 2012 study by the University of New Hampshire, the kids of tyrannical parents:
+According to 2012 study out of the University of New Hampshire, the kids of tyrannical parents:

 do not see their moms and dads as genuine authority figures.